 Start thinking like your potential customers who are on their phones when searching for the product or service you’re offering.
 Consider adding terms to keywords such as your current location as those will be more relevant to on-the-go mobile users.

 You also have to consider different contexts where mobile users may instantly need the product or service you are offering.
 Lastly, take into consideration that because of the smartphone advancement, there are situations where users verbally deliver their query through Voice Search.
-Hence, there is definitely a need to use more keywords that are specific, longer, and more local.
+Hence, there is definitely a need to use more keywords that are specific, longer, and more local for mobile SEO.